ThalitaCesar/Portfolio-Labenu-Frontend/README.md

 # Portfolio Labenu Frontend

-## Sobre:
+## About:
-O projeto faz parte do curso full stack da labenu, para usar o projeto utiliza o comando : npm run dev.
+The project is part of labenu's full stack course, to use the project use the command: npm run dev.
-Essa é a parte frontend, o projeto está em desenvolvimento...
+This is the frontend part, the project is under development...

 Site: https://portfolio-labenu.vercel.app/

-## Imagens
+## Images

 ### Desktop